 What’s not okay is if you don’t get yourself back.

-The Importance of Self Care for Mothers
+The Importance of Self Care for Moms

 Your motivation should come from the same little beings that took you away from yourself.
 Your kids.